alexisespinosa-uptake/OpenFOAMContainers/Documentation/ContainerUsage/02_RunningACaseAtPawseyWithShifter.md

 ~~~
 * (**module load shifter** Shifter module needs to be loaded)
 * (**--export=NONE**, **--export=all** sequence: The first one guarantees a clean environment for the script, the second one guarantees that all the settings within the script [environmental variables set here and within the modules] will be recognised inside the different job steps called by srun.)
+* (All these tools are being executed in a single core, as all these OpenFOAM tools are serial.
+But the solver needs to be executed with the **--mpi** option of shifter.
+Read some paragraphs below)

 * And submit the job